Blergo/CloneMaster/README.md

 # CloneMaster

 This is a continuation of Redo Backup.
 It is a work in progress.

 To build livecd:

 1/ Minimal install of ubuntu server (working with 16.04, can be on physical hardware or VM).

-2/ Enable root account "sudo psswd".
+2/ Enable root account "sudo psswd" and then login as root.

 3/ Install git, build-essential, autoconf, autogen, xorg, openbox.